12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 C Shyama Prasad Mukherjee

-Hint: Identify the key figure associated with the establishment of the Jana Sangh.
+Hint: Recall the key figure associated with the establishment of this nationalist party.

 Answer